Splitting, Splicing and Projection in BPD Personalities

 guilt prevents us from responding to our own intrinsic

-needs, if we believe our Borderline might have emotional reactions
+needs, if we believe our Borderline might have strong emotional

-about our expressing them, and time and time again, we're walking
+reactions to them~ and time and time again, we're walking on eggshells,

 do not relate to pain in the same way non's do.